Circumcision No Longer a Routine Surgical Procedure

 Eleanor LeBourdais

-In brief
+In brief:

 Nonmedical circumcision can no longer be considered routine in a new era of children's rights and more careful scrutiny of the medical necessity of surgical procedures.
 Although the minor procedure has been practised for centuries, custom, and cultural factors may have had greater influence on the incidence of circumcision than the prevalence of problems such as penile cancer and urinary tractinfection that it was thought to prevent.

-In April 1994, a motion to develop a position statement on the routine circumcision of male infants was rejected without debate during the annual meeting of the Registered Nurses Association of British Columbia.
+In April 1994, a motion to develop a position statement on the routine circumcision of male infants was rejected without debate during the annual meeting of the External link Registered Nurses Association of British Columbia.
 The rejection followed strong objections from a group of Victoria nurses.
 Citing cultural, religious and freedom of choice issues as reasons, they suggested that neonatal circumcision is too controversial an issue and any such discussion would not be in the public interest.

 For a minor surgical procedure that has long been considered routine, circumcision has caused a surprising amount of debate in recent years.
-Although few people classify themselves as "pro-circumcision," conflicting viewpoints are still strong enough across Canada to generate debate when opinion articles appear in medical or nursing journals.
+Although few people classify themselves as pro-circumcision, conflicting viewpoints are still strong enough across Canada to generate debate when opinion articles appear in medical or nursing journals.

 Although circumcision has been practised for centuries, examination of the reasons for doing it has been a much more recent phenomenon.
-Classification of neonatal circumcision as a "routine" procedure has eliminated any need to question why it was done.
-If prophylaxis against urinary-tract infection, recurrent balanitis and penile or cervical cancer did not serve as a reason, then religion tradition or custom - "because father is" - often would.
+Classification of neonatal circumcision as a routine procedure has eliminated any need to question why it was done.
+If prophylaxis against urinary-tract infection, recurrent balanitis and penile or cervical cancer did not serve as a reason, then religion tradition or custom - because father is - often would.

 CIRP logo Note:

-A "routine" circumcision is a non-therapeutic procedure, because no disease is present to be treated.
+A routine circumcision is a non-therapeutic procedure, because no disease is present to be treated.
 Courts may take a different view of non-therapeutic procedures from that of therapeutic procedures when the procedure is performed on a minor who is legally incompetent to grant consent.
 See Somerville for more information.

-"Routine" also effectively obscured awareness of circumcisions gone wrong when hemorrhage, infection, penile amputation and other problems occurred.
+Routine also effectively obscured awareness of circumcisions gone wrong when hemorrhage, infection, penile amputation and other problems occurred.
 As well, the belief that babies were not developed enough to sense pain shielded parents and many physicians from the reality that infants denied anesthesia did, indeed, feel every cut that wasmade.

 Custom and cultural factors, and not the prevalence of problems that circumcision was thought to prevent, appear to have had the greatest influence on the incidence of circumcision.
 In the US, where 80% of males are circumcised, the incidence of penile cancer is similar to that of Scandinavia, where circumcision is uncommon.
 In Israel, where circumcision is prevalent, the incidence of cervical cancer is similar to that in Scandinavia.

-The use of surgery to prevent possible urinary tract infection which can be readily treated without surgery, may have encouraged organizations such as the Canadian Paediatric Society (CPS) to begin viewing "routine" circumcision as unnecessary as early as 1975.
+The use of surgery to prevent possible urinary tract infection which can be readily treated without surgery, may have encouraged organizations such as the Canadian Paediatric Society (CPS) to begin viewing routine circumcision as unnecessary as early as 1975.
 Routine circumcision was similarly delisted as an insured service by provincial health ministries in the mid-1980s.

 In the 1990s, the likelihood of a baby being circumcised is influenced by an expanding array of usually nonmedical factors: circumcision status of the father, attitude of the mother, age of the attending physician, sex and circumcision status of the physician, geographic location and religion - factors that have little to do with the baby himself.